iffy/generalconference/data/eng/1976-04/002-the-lamanites-must-rise-in-majesty-and-power/text.md

 Liverpool, Oct.
 18, 1882.)

 President Wilford Woodruff penetrated the future and revealed, "Zion is bound to rise and flourish.
-The Lamanites will blossom as the rose on the mountains.
+The Lamanites will blossom as the rose on the mountains...
-. . .
+.
 Every word that God has ever said of them will have its fulfillment, and they, by and by, will receive the Gospel.
 It will be a day of God's power among them, and a nation will be born in a day." (_Journal of Discourses,_ 15:282.)